viviRbi/vyNote/readme.md

 25. What is the difference between scalar and aggregate functions?
 Give examples of each

-26. What’s the difference between implicit and explicit cursors?
+26. WhatÂ’s the difference between implicit and explicit cursors?

 # HTML/CSS
 # HTML